pag-iiitd/DocDependency/scripts/RQ2_scripts/README.md

 The project jars have been provided in 'project_jars' folder

 ## Setting up the extraction environment:
-1. Create a new folder (In complete README.txt this directory is refered as "project_folder")
+1. Create a new folder at any location, e.g., Desktop (In complete README.md this folder is referred as 'project_folder')
-2. Copy the folder named project_jars, getting_line_numbers.py and filter_database.py into "project_folder".
+2. Copy the folder named project_jars, getting_line_numbers.py and filter_database.py into 'project_folder'.
-3. Open Command Prompt and change directory to "project_folder".
+3. Open Command Prompt and change directory to 'project_folder'.
     `>   cd <path_to_project_folder>`
-4. Clone the git repo into the "project_folder" using the command
+4. Clone the git repo into the 'project_folder' using the command
     `>   git clone <link to the github project>`
     For example to clone gson project use command
     `>   git clone https://github.com/google/gson`